 He was previously a board member for the Heritage Lottery Fund - North West.

 Alison held executive board and leadership positions in the retail sector with Lego Retail, George at Asda, Kingfisher and Otto UK and has a range of non-executive and committee roles.
 She spent over two years as a partner in an executive search firm, and set up a business atconnect that supports companies to deliver through their people.
 She has also developed talent leading Post Graduate program and developing the Fashion MBA at the London College of Fashion.

 She now combines these experiences to mentor individuals at transition points in their careers.
 Alison is also Chair of the leading equality charity Chwarae Teg and is the Lead in Wales for Women on Boards.

 Judi has a background in health, education and social welfare and initially worked in the NHS as a Health Promotion Specialist in the south Wales Valleys.
 She was an academic staff manager at the Open University and at Cardiff University, before moving into the third sector.

 Judi is currently Chief Executive of Tenovus Cancer Care, and has held previous CEO roles at Arthritis Care and the British Liver Trust.
-Judi is a non-executive director of Public Health Wales and also serves on the board of Samaritans Cymru.
+Judi is a non-executive director of Public Health Wales, a Senior Independent Panel Member for Public Appointments in Wales and is also on the Board of Trustees at Alzheimer’s Society.
+Judi was awarded MBE in the 2021 New Year Honours for her work in the voluntary sector.
 She was born and raised in south Wales and now lives in Cardiff.